christianhermann/detectIVe/README.md

 # Detective 2

 Detective 2 is a R-based program designed for the analysis of whole-cell patch-clamp measurements, recored thorugh a HEKA EPC 10 USB Patch Clamp Amplifier and the Patchmaster software.
+It includes min/max, I/V relations and normalized slope conductance analysis.

 ## Features